AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-02-12-Converting-Frames-into-a-GIF-using-FFMPEG.md

 ---
-title: Converting Frames into a GIF using FFMPEG
+title: Making GIFs in P5JS and Processing
 author: Ahmad Moussa
 description: Combining a number of individual frames can be tricky if you haven't done it before, in this article we show how to accomplish it with FFMPEG.
 thumbnail_path: 2021-02-12-Making-an-animated-GIF-from-a-sequence-of-frames-with-FFMPEG.png
-published: true
+published: false
 ---